thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2022-09-04-managing-complexity.md

     </tr>
 </table>

-Thus, the following unattributed quote becomes clear:
+Thus, the following quote becomes clear:

 > "Any idiot can build a bridge that stands, but it takes an
 > engineer to build a bridge that barely stands."